 From a business perspective, strong website navigation aids your visitors’ decisions.
-It controls how and when your content is served to them, and moves them along the buyer’s journey.
+It controls how they access your content architecture, and how and when your content is served as it moves them along a user journey.

 When it comes to SEO, guess what?
 Navigation is crucial to that success, too.
-Google and other search engines take page level and interaction signals from user behaviour on your site, which factor into how you get ranked.
-If a user can’t immediately tell how and where to find what they need, poor engagement signals like bounces will hurt your ranking.
+Google and other search engines heavily weigh on-page interaction signals from your site, which factor into how you get ranked.
+If a user can’t immediately tell how and where to find what they need, poor engagement signals like pogo-sticking (exiting to repeat an unsatisfied search) will hurt your ranking.

 Navigation can make or break a user experience, and their experience directly impacts your bottom line.

 Don’t miss our most popular UX design post of all time — read Scrolling vs. Clicking: What’s the Ideal User Experience?

 Now that you’re thoroughly convinced about the importance of navigation, let’s look at the most common types that you might utilize on your business website.